oumajgad/BlackICE/DaveStuff/luabinaries/bice/BiceLib/README.md

     * **Return values**:
         1. *flags*: List of strings
     * **Notes**:
         * The first call can take up to a second to complete since it needs to find the country in memory.
 Subsequent calls are near instant due to caching.
-The cache is shared between *getFlags* and *getVariables*.
+The cache is shared between *GameInfo* functions. ariables*.
 * **getVariables(string countryTag)**:
     * Get a map of all current countryVariables
     * **Params**: